iqtree/iqtree.github.io/doc/Web-Server-Tutorial.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-This tutorial explains briefly how to use the IQ-TREE web server for fast online phylogenetic inference, accessible at [iqtree.cibiv.univie.ac.at](iqtree.cibiv.univie.ac.at).
+This tutorial explains briefly how to use the IQ-TREE web server for fast online phylogenetic inference, accessible at [iqtree.cibiv.univie.ac.at](http://iqtree.cibiv.univie.ac.at){:target="_blank"}.

 There are three tabs: [Tree Inference](#tree-inference), [Model Selection](#model-selection) and [Analysis Results](#analysis-results).